copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - The amount of backstab bonus Rogues can get is capped based on their skill level in the weapon they attack with, but also gains a flat bonus based on skill level.
+- Rogues get backstab bonus on trapped, frozen, unmoving, sleeping, stunned, confused, and blinded monsters in addition to fleeing ones.

 ### Interface changes